sachitv/mcap-benchmark/README.md

 ## Overview
 This project provides two CLI tools:
-- `tigris-mcap-benchmark`: Extracts messages from an MCAP file and uploads each as an object to S3, measuring per-file upload times and throughput.
+- `upload-benchmark`: Extracts messages from an MCAP file and uploads each as an object to S3, measuring per-file upload times and throughput.
 - `download-benchmark`: Lists and downloads objects from S3 (optional prefix) to a local directory, measuring time-to-first-byte and total download time.

 ## Requirements